 Do not eat or drink anything for at least 8 hours before the procedure.

 Arrange for an adult family member or friend to drive you home.

-Your health care provider will give you anesthesia.
-This is medication to keep you from feeling pain during the procedure.
+Your healthcare provider will give you anesthesia.
+This is medicine to keep you from feeling pain during the procedure.
 During kyphoplasty: